Mod Podge® is a registered product of Plaid Enterprises, Inc.,

 - For best adhesion, apply a coat of Mod Podge to both the backside of whatever material you are using (paper, fabric, metal, poster, glass, paper mache, wood, etc.) as well as to the front side of the surface.

 So there you have it!
-Details about every Mod Podge formula and there finishes! 🙂 Before researching and heading out to Michael’s, I never knew there were so many!
+Details about every Mod Podge formula and their finishes. 🙂 Before researching and heading out to Michael’s, I never knew there were so many!
 I was so overwhelmed and worried about using the wrong one.
 But after getting all of this great information, my mind was put at ease.

 If you have any other tips or information that you would like to share, feel free to leave a comment below!
 Also, if you have any Mod Podge projects of your own, I would love to see what you created!